startsts/btc_kraken_price_ubuntu_indicator/README.md

 UPDATE:  now you can choose one of 3 exchanges: "kraken","binance","bitstamp".

-You can also enable notification on price reaching some amount, it will be standart Ubuntu's bubble notification.
+You can also enable notification on price reaching some value, it will be standart Ubuntu's bubble notification.